kumpeapps/KKid/README.md

 #### Allowance Module:
 - This screen will display the user's current allowance balance
 - Clicking the ledger icon (open book) in the upper right will launch the Ledger screen which will show all of the allowance transactions for this user
-- Clicking the + icon in the upper right will launch the "Add Transaction" Screen
+- Clicking the + icon in the upper right will launch the [Add Transaction](https://github.com/justinkumpe/KKid#add-transaction-screen) Screen

 ###### NOTE: The Allowance Module is for parents/kids to keep up with how much allowance they have so parents can give them a virtual allowance account instead of the kid keeping up with cash.
 The parent is the "Bank".
 No money is exchanged directly thru this app.
 It is only to keep track of how much allowance the parent "owes" the kid.